PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/BBQSoloFarmer.md

 # BBQ Farmer

-*This program is still in testing and is not publicly available yet.*
+*This program publicly available, but is still in testing.*

 ## Program Description